alessiosavi/PyRecognizer/README.md

 At this point the dataset is complete and you can continue with training/tuning.

-Backup and remove the alredy present model (if present,inside the `dataset/model` directory), the tool will understand that you want to train the model and will initialize a new KNN model.
+Backup and remove the already present model (if present,inside the `dataset/model` directory), the tool will understand that you want to train the model and will initialize a new KNN model.
 The model have the following template: `%Y%m%d_%H%M%S`, related to the time that was generated.

 Open your browser at the `endpoint:port/train` specified in the configuration file (`conf/test.json`).
 **NOTE:** you can switch on/off the SSL, be sure to add `https` before the endpoint ip/hostname if it is enabled.